-ASC Conducts ROC drill, prepares for Talisman Sabre 2023
+ASC conducts ROC drill, prepares for Talisman Sabre 2023

 |0

-This work, ASC Conducts ROC drill, prepares for Talisman Sabre 2023 [Image 3 of 3], by CPT Ego Ekenta, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ASC conducts ROC drill, prepares for Talisman Sabre 2023, by CPT Ego Ekenta, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT